 Resources & Support

 We encourage everyone from the Learning Community to share resources they feel would benefit the larger group.
-Below are just a few that we've collected and we encourage you to share more on our Slack workspace - join us here!
+Below are just a few that we've collected and we encourage you to share more by emailing us!

 - Ted Talk: What I am Learning from my White Grandchildren - Truths about Race.
 During our inaugural meeting, we discussed what we learned from this video, and where we found a challenge to change.